Vyral/base-template/_posts/2024-08-02-decluttering-made-easy-5-tips-to-get-started.md

 excerpt: Learn how to declutter your home for a cleaner space with these tips.
 enclosure:
 pullquote: >-
-  PQ Knowing your end goal and having a schedule will keep you motivated and on track.
+  Knowing your end goal and having a schedule will keep you motivated and on track.
 enclosure_type: video/mp4
 enclosure_time: